tikv/tikv/docs/tools/tikv-control.md

 > - The argument of the `-p` option specifies the PD endpoints without the `http` prefix.
 Specifying the PD endpoints is to query whether the specified `region_id` is validated or not.
 > - You need to run this command for all stores where specified Regions' peers are located.

-### Ldb Cmd
+### Ldb Command

-The ldb command line tool offers multiple data access and database admin commands.
+The ldb command line tool offers multiple data access and database administration commands.
 Some examples are listed below.
-For more information, please consult the help message displayed when running `tikv-ctl ldb` without any arguments or check the documents from RocksDB.
+For more information, refer to the help message displayed when running `tikv-ctl ldb` without any arguments or check the documents from RocksDB.

-Example data access sequence:
+Examples of data access sequence:

 To dump an existing RocksDB in HEX:

 ```bash
 $ tikv-ctl ldb --db=/tmp/test_db dump --hex > /tmp/dbdump
 ```

 To dump the manifest of an existing RocksDB:

 ```bash
 $ tikv-ctl ldb manifest_dump --path=/tmp/test_db/MANIFEST-000001 --json
 ```

-You can specify command line `--column_family=<string>` for which column family your query will be against.
+You can specify the column family that your query is against using the `--column_family=<string>` command line.

-`--try_load_options` will try to load the options file in the DB to open the DB.
-It is a good idea to always try to have this option on when you operate the DB.
-If you open the DB with default options, it may mess up LSM-tree structure which can't be recovered automatically.
+`--try_load_options` loads the database options file to open the database.
+It is recommended to always keep this option on when the database is running.
+If you open the database with default options, the LSM-tree might be messed up, which cannot be recovered automatically.